MuhangTian/muhangtian.github.io/_news/morl_aamas_2023.md

 inline: true
 related_posts: false
 ---
-Our work *"Welfare and Fairness in Multi-objective Reinforcement Learning"* is accepted by [AAMAS 2023](https://aamas2023.soton.ac.uk/).
+Our work *[Welfare and Fairness in Multi-objective Reinforcement Learning](https://www.arxiv.org/pdf/2212.01382)* is accepted by AAMAS 2023.
 This is my first paper!